chebfun/chebsite/docs/functions/chebop/linop.md

 ---
-title: """linop"""
+title: "linop"
 layout: function-reference-item
-class_name: """chebop"""
+class_name: "chebop"
-function_name: """linop"""
+function_name: "linop"
-snippet: """Convert a CHEBOP to a LINOP."""
+snippet: "Convert a CHEBOP to a LINOP."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- LINOP   Convert a CHEBOP to a LINOP.
+<pre class="help-text"> LINOP   Convert a CHEBOP to a LINOP.
     L = LINOP(N) converts a CHEBOP N to a linop L if N is a linear operator.
 If N is not linear, an error message is returned.